 - Finally, conferences are supposed to be fun!
 Sometimes the best conversations I have with people are about topics unrelated to social media.
-Take an interest in someone else’s life rather then pushing a product – people can smell this from a mile away.
+Take an interest in someone else’s life rather than pushing a product – people can smell this from a mile away.

 Here are my friend Vicky’s Tips – from PR Newswire:

 “You can’t go to one of these events and sit there and say the ROI of this event was blank.
 It is something that takes time.
 The ROI comes after time put into the continued networking that happens after you meet the people at the events.
 Last year, I attended 6 major industry conferences.
 You can spend all your time being at conferences.
 What is most important is maximizing the time you do spend at the conference.
 Make sure you are at conferences that will be beneficial – by your presence, or that it can benefit you and you will take away something valuable.
 It is about connecting with people – you have to be selective in terms of the conferences you attend.
 If you go to everything, you are shooting in the dark.”